 “Look, look.
 The Aurora Borealis everyone!”

-All you could heard was the snapping of camera lenses.
-But unfortunately my camera was wasn’t up to scratch to capture an accurate representation of the lights we actually saw in the sky.
-Despite this I still really like my picture, it reminds my of what was actually dancing above my head.
+All you could hear was the snapping of camera lenses.
+But unfortunately, my camera was wasn’t up to scratch to capture an accurate representation of the lights we actually saw in the sky.
+Despite this I still really like my picture, it reminds me of what was actually ‘dancing’ above my head.
 We definitely got our “basic” monies worth from our tour, as the elves came out in full force that night.
 Once the first dance was over we all got back onto the coach to start our journey back to Reykjavik.
-But on our way the coach quickly pulled over at the side of the road as the northern lights came out again.
+But on our way, the coach quickly pulled over at the side of the road as the northern lights came out again.
 This time the lights were even bigger and brighter.
 It was fab!
 I never once expected them to be so large.
 Maybe the elves were feeling generous that night, or perhaps we were just very lucky?
-Either way the sights we saw were very impressive, and it was fortunate that they were so large and stayed out for the amount of time they did.
+Either way, the sights we saw were very impressive, and it was fortunate that they were so large and stayed out for the amount of time they did.

 After the second display ended, our coach ride back was pretty uneventful.
 James and I both conked out asleep on each other’s shoulders for the next 2 hours.
 Though we were both very lucky to wake up 10 minutes before the coach made the first drop off outside our hotel.
 It would have been a bit of a mess otherwise!